-ICE's Interest Settlement Rates are currently displayed on Bloomberg L.P.'s page "BBAM."
-That page, or any other page that may replace page BBAM on that service or any other service that ICE nominates as the information vendor to display the ICE's Interest Settlement Rates for deposits in U.S. dollars, is a "Designated Page."
+ICE's Interest Settlement Rates are currently displayed on Bloomberg L.P.'s page "BBAM".
+That page, or any other page that may replace page BBAM on that service or any other service that ICE nominates as the information vendor to display the ICE's Interest Settlement Rates for deposits in U.S. dollars, is a "Designated Page".
 ICE's Interest Settlement Rates currently are rounded to five decimal places.

 If ICE's Interest Settlement Rate does not appear on the Designated Page as of 11:00 a.m.
 (London time) on a LIBOR Adjustment Date, or if the Designated Page is not then available, One-Month LIBOR for that date will be the most recently published Interest Settlement Rate.
-If ICE ceases to set or publish an Interest Settlement Rate and/or the Guarantor determines that the customary method for determining the Interest Settlement Rate is no longer viable, the Guarantor may elect to designate an alternative method or alternative index.
+If ICE ceases to set or publish an Interest Settlement Rate is no longer viable, the Guarantor may elect to designate an alternative method or alternative index.
 In making an election to use any alternative method or index, the Guarantor (or its agent) may take into account a variety of factors, including then-prevailing industry practices or other developments.
 The Guarantor may also, for any period, apply one or more adjustment factors to any alternative method or index as it deems appropriate to better achieve comparability to the current index and other industry practices.
 If, prior to the time that ICE may cease to set or publish a rate for LIBOR, a new industry standard index or method is adopted, the Guarantor may elect, in its sole discretion, to use such standard index or method in lieu of LIBOR.
-See "Risk Factors - Investment Factors and Risks Related to the Certificates - Uncertainty Relating to the Determination of LIBOR and the Potential Phasing Out of LIBOR after 2021 May Adversely Affect the Value of the Certificates" and "- The Use of an Alternative Method or Index in Place of LIBOR May Adversely Affect the Value of the Certificates".
+See "Risk Factors - Investment Factors and Risks Related to the Certificates - Uncertainty Relating to the Certificates" and "- The Use of an Alternative Method or Index in Place of LIBOR May Adversely Affect the Value of the Certificates".